 One of the regular pool pump maintenance items on your list should be checking the pump basket regularly.
 Leaves and debris can build up very quickly and impact on the performance of the whole system, resulting in decreased water flow.
 Aim to clear it once a week.
 Other than that, just ensure that your pump isn’t covered and there is plenty of air circulating around it.
-If you find that your pump is making strange sounds or isn’t operating like it should, call in the experts!
+If you find that your pool pump is making strange sounds or isn’t operating as it should call in the experts!

 Keep on top of algae

 If your pool is suddenly turning green, don’t panic – it happens to all pool owners and is generally an indication that you have an algae infestation.
 So, what do you do?
 Once you’ve cleared your pool of debris, ‘shock’ your pool by super chlorinating your water.
-Let this circulate for about an hour before adding algaecide and, in some cases, a flocculating agent.
+Let this circulate for about an hour before adding an algaecide and, in some cases, a flocculating agent.
 Next, scrub the surfaces of your pool to dislodge any algae and then run your filter for at least eight hours.
 You can also take steps to prevent algae by ensuring that the pH of your water is balanced and keeping your filter clean.